Our health is, arguably, our most valuable possession - and we all need to look after it.

 Sadly, such a diet, rich in fresh fruit and vegetables, is usually a more expensive option and is now simply beyond the means of some of the poorest in our society, where the UK's obesity epidemic is the most prevalent.
 The food industry has hitherto promoted 'fast' foods high in carbohydrate & fat and these tend to be cheaper and more readily available than healthier alternatives.
 Although there are some signs of change, this is a slow process, and hasn't been helped by the cost of living crisis.

 Another problem is that hypertension, atherosclerosis and obesity are 'silent' killers, since they are often asymptomatic until a life-threatening problem occurs.
 And they affect all levels of society - no one is immune.
+Even if you do notice you're starting to feel 'a bit less healthy', the temptation is to carry on and adjust - males are particularly resistant to consulting their GPs, and often use the excuse of difficulty of getting an appointment , and the desire 'not to bother them' to avoid it.

-A lot can be done by the individual to monitor and improve their own health.
-This is particularly important at a time when the UK health service is under severe strain, with both GP and dental appointments 'like gold dust' and often many months in the future.
-The NHS is now actively promoting 'self help' and GP practices are introducing more 'holistic' medical strategies to encourage this, in an attempt to reduce GP workloads.
+This is 'self-assessment' process is particularly important at a time when the UK health service is under severe strain, with both GP and dental appointments 'like gold dust' and often only available many months after you really need them.
+The NHS is now actively promoting 'self help' and GP practices are introducing more 'holistic' medical strategies to encourage this, in an attempt to reduce GP workloads and improve outcomes.

 You can help maintain good health by generating your own blood pressure, heart rate and BMI readings at home.
 You can do this easily and with a minimum of equipment; cholesterol and blood glucose testing is widely available in pharmacies and is often included in routine GP health screens, particularly in the older age groups.
 By monitoring all these key health parameters, and acting on them where necessary, you can do much to reduce your risk of poor-quality life in old age and prevent a premature death.

 Download the Health Checker (Health_Check.xlsx) to find out how best to generate and interpret your data.
 The assessments and recommendations are based on current NHS guidelines, and links to these and a BMI calculator designed specifically for children are provided within the workbook.
-Apart from the links to web pages, the calculator is entirely offline and your data is therefore kept confidential.
+Apart from the links I've provided to NHS web pages, the calculator is entirely offline and your data is therefore kept confidential.

-Always consult your GP if you have concerns about any of the results, before considering any self-treatment.
+Always consult your GP if you have concerns about any of the results, and before considering any self-treatment.